Cost of Retiling a Shower

 They are small pieces of plastic used to ensure that all tiles are evenly spaced so that the grout lines are of the same width.
 They are an inexpensive item yet essential for a good tiling installation.

 Yes - if the existing tiled surface is sound.
-But bear in mind that it will add to the extra weight of the new tiles and also it is much more difficult to achieve a professional finish this way.
+But bear in mind that it will add to the extra weight of the new tiles, and it is also much more difficult to achieve a professional finish this way.